swryan/docker-images/README.md

 # run container, mappping host directory to the work directory in the container
 docker run --name omdev -v `pwd`/work:/home/omdao/work:rw -it openmdao-dev &

-# when working in the container's 'work' directory, files will be accessible on the host
+# when working in the container's 'work' directory, files will be accessible on the host as well
 docker exec -it omdev /bin/bash
 ```